Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/plugins/xray/XRAY_Plugin.md

 }
 ```

-Qtaf registers the call of these methods and logs the call in the background.
+QTAF registers the call of these methods and logs the call in the background.
 Here, no IDs need to be defined for the test steps.
-Qtaf assigns the called methods in the order of the steps defined in Xray.
+QTAF assigns the called methods in the order of the steps defined in Xray.

 Now execute your test cases as usual.
 After the execution of your test cases is finished, QTAF will show you the following statement in the console: